 The Palacio de los Jugos is best described as a Cuban open-air market and restaurant.
 The classic yellow and red awnings contain various vendors providing everything from just-picked coconuts, fresh tropical juices (we're talking everything: watermelon, mango, mamey, etc.), and many other foods and desserts that'll leave you saying "que rico."

 La Palapa Hondurena

 Miami sports are relatively young in comparison with other large television markets and other grand cities of America.
-With the exception of the Miami Dolphins, the other three major franchises—Panthers (really, they exist), Marlins, Heat—are less than 30 years old, with the first two born in 1993.
-Despite that, there are plenty of die hard fans here, enough to balance out the kind of bandwagon Miami idiots who have never seen snow but will claim they're huge hockey bros if the Panthers make a run.
+With the exception of the Miami Dolphins, the other major franchises—Marlins and Heat—are less than 35 years old.
+Despite that, there are plenty of diehard fans here, enough to balance out the bandwagon idiots.

-Joe Robbie Stadium, now Sun Life Stadium, still has our hearts—even if the Dolphins are being run by a piece of lint Stephen Ross made friends with in the 1990s.
+Hard Rock Stadium—whose previous names have included Joe Robbie Stadium and Sun Life Stadium—still has our hearts—even if the Dolphins are being run by human piece of lint Stephen Ross.
 The best place to watch the Dolphins would be the early 1970s.
 Second best place would be Shuckers.
 Third best place would be on a yacht with DJ Khaled.
 Don't watch the Dolphins unless you're getting beered up at Shuckers.
 They will only leave you cold, alone, and 6–10.

 Putting your vapid Miami Vice fantasies of the Magic City to rest has been the mission of a generation of millennials and settled-down Gen-Xers who chose to stay in this sunny town instead of fleeing to New York or Los Angeles.
 They met their goal of creating strong, supportive art, music, fashion, and foodie scenes in a town mostly known for the quality of its cocaine.